 Below, first prize winner Amy Sherald shares her technique, and Jerry Saltz, Senior Art Critic for New York Magazine, talks about the jury process.

 When the Renwick Gallery reopened after a two year renovation, they needed a campaign to tell visitors they were back.
 I supervised the creation of two videos: 2-minute film that explored their opening exhibition, WONDER, and a 30-second sizzle for social media and broadcast.
-I interviewed the Curator-In-Charge, Nicholas Bell, then arranged for Black Llama Films to shoot b-roll of the gallery and edit both pieces.
 The videos capture the magic of WONDER for all to see.

 When Adobe wanted to make a video about GDPR – regulations that affect how companies collect, store, and share data – they asked for a creative solution that would keep people’s attention and not bog them down in details.
 I produced this light and colorful animation that takes abstract concepts and visualizes them in a playful way.